Spin alignment of vector mesons from quark dynamics in a rotating medium: Numerical result

 At zero temperature and low temperatures, similar to $\rho$ meson, $\phi$ meson mass with different spin components $s_z=0,\pm1$ also show mass splitting effect with $M_{\phi}(\Omega)= M_{\phi}(0)-s_{z}\Omega$.

-At $T=150$ MeV and $\mu=0$ MeV, FIG.\ref{fig:masssplit} shows $\phi$ meson mass with different spin components $s_z=0,\pm1$ as a function of angular velocity.
-The mass of $s_{z}=0$ component for $\phi$ meson almost remain unchanged with the angular velocity.
-The mass of $s_{z}=-1$ component of $\phi$ meson grows almost linearly with the angular velocity.
-It implies that $\phi$ meson will be less possible to stay at $s_{z}=-1$ state.
-In contrast, the $s_{z}=+1$ component $\phi$ meson mass decreases almost linearly with the angular velocity. $s_{z}=+1$ component will be a preferred state under the rotation.
-Above all, the nearly linear mass splitting behavior of $\phi$ meson at $T=150$ MeV can be summarized in the following expression:
+At $T=150$ MeV and $\mu=0$ MeV, FIG.\ref{fig:masssplit} shows the $\phi$ meson mass with different spin components $s_z=0,\pm1$ as a function of angular velocity.
+The mass of the $s_{z}=0$ component for the $\phi$ meson remains almost unchanged with the angular velocity.
+The mass of the $s_{z}=-1$ component of the $\phi$ meson grows almost linearly with the angular velocity.
+It implies that the $\phi$ meson will be less likely to stay in the $s_{z}=-1$ state.
+In contrast, the $s_{z}=+1$ component of the $\phi$ meson mass decreases almost linearly with the angular velocity. $s_{z}=+1$ component will be a preferred state under the rotation.
+Above all, the nearly linear mass splitting behavior of the $\phi$ meson at $T=150$ MeV can be summarized in the following expression:

 In FIG.\ref{fig:masssplit2}, we reveal the deviation of $\phi$ meson mass from Eq.(\ref{eq:phimassspliting}) at $T=150$ MeV.
+From Eq.(\ref{eq:phimassspliting}), we will know that: $M_{\phi}(\Omega)+s_{z}\Omega\sim M_{\phi}(0)$, and the FIG.\ref{fig:masssplit2} has shown the difference between "$\sim$" and "=".
 The deviation is caused by the inhibition of chiral condensate.
+If we expand $M_\phi(\Omega)$ to order $\Omega^2$, the deviation can be revealed as follows:

-The dashed line shows the deviation of $s_{z}=0$ component, which is caused by quark mass descending in finite temperature and angular velocity. $\phi$ meson is an almost pure $s\bar{s}$ state~\cite{Klevansky:1992qe}, so its mass is influenced by the quark mass obviously.
-It is seen that the deviation of $s_{z}=\pm 1$ components states are larger than that of the $s_{z}=0$ component state.
+Eq.\eqref{eq:phimassspliting2} shows the deviation of $s_{z}=0,\pm 1$ components, which is caused by the quark mass descending at finite temperature and angular velocity. $\phi$ meson is an almost pure $s\bar{s}$ state~\cite{Klevansky:1992qe}, so its mass is obviously influenced by the quark mass.
+It is seen that the deviation of $s_{z}=\pm 1$ component states is larger than that of the $s_{z}=0$ component state.

-FIG.\ref{fig:massspectra} and FIG .\ref{fig:rhomassspectra} reveal rotational effect on the spectra function $\xi(\omega)$ for $\phi$ meson and $\rho$ meson with different spin components as a function of the frequency $\omega$ respectively.
+FIG.\ref{fig:massspectra} and FIG .\ref{fig:rhomassspectra} reveal the rotational effect on the spectral function $\xi(\omega)$ for the $\phi$ meson and $\rho$ meson with different spin components as a function of the frequency $\omega$, respectively.
 The blue lines stand for spectral functions at $\Omega=0$ without rotation, while the red, orange and gray dashed lines stand for spectral functions under finite rotation in the case of $\Omega=0.1, 0.2$ and $0.3$ GeV, respectively.
-In the zero rotation case, $\phi$ mesons with different spin states have shared the same spectral function which is constituted by a delta function part and a continuum part.
+In the zero rotation case, $\phi$ mesons with different spin states share the same spectral function, which is constituted by a delta function part and a continuum part.
 The location of the delta function indicates the pole mass.